Asbestos-Related Interstitial Pneumonitis

 Which specialist treats it?
 The pulmonologist evaluates respiratory function and the condition of the lung tissue, and follows patients who have been exposed.
 If you have a history of asbestos contact and notice shortness of breath with exertion, it is worth seeking this evaluation.

-Specialties that treat asbestos-related interstitial pneumonitis
+Data on 34 doctors who treat asbestos-related interstitial pneumonitis

 Treatment by city